-A. The FURNACE CREEK 508 uses public roads, requiring the observance of traffic laws.
-Racers disregarding stop signs/lights and traffic laws have a very damaging effect on the race in general, significantly more than "running" a light during a training ride.
+A. The FURNACE CREEK 508 uses public roads, requiring the observance of all traffic laws and the motor vehicle code.
+This includes, but is not limted to, stopping appropriately for traffic lights, stop signs, trains across the road, and the like.
+Racers disregarding stop signs, traffic lights, and traffic laws have a very damaging effect on the race in general, significantly more than "running" a light during a training ride.
 These violations can be the reason for authorities not granting permission for races. -DQ